Wolrad II, Count of Waldeck-Eisenberg

-Count Wolrad II ‘the Scholar’ of Waldeck-Eisenberg (27 March 1509 – 15 April 1578), Wolrad II. 'der Gelehrte' Graf von Waldeck-Eisenberg, was since 1539 Count of Waldeck-Eisenberg.
+Count Wolrad II "the Scholar" of Waldeck-Eisenberg (27 March 1509 – 15 April 1578), Wolrad II. 'der Gelehrte' Graf von Waldeck-Eisenberg, was Count of Waldeck-Eisenberg from 1539.

 By Wolrad and his relatives from the cadet branches, the Reformation in the County of Waldeck was almost completed.
 They defied the Emperor, had to fight for pardon, but remained Protestant and enforced the Reformation in their county.
 In the process, Wolrad took a leading position in the spiritual field.

 Biography

 Wolrad was born on 27 March 1509 as the second son of Count Philip III of Waldeck-Eisenberg and his first wife Countess Adelaide of Hoya.
 Initially, Wolrad was not on the side of the Reformation.
 His father sent him to the court in Kassel, where the young Landgrave Philip I of Hesse also studied.
 Then Wolrad studied in Bielefeld and at the court of the Prince-bishop Érard de la Marck in Liège.
 He travelled through France and learned to speak French perfectly.
 He mastered Latin and Greek.
-His extensive education later earned him the nickname ‘the Scholar’.
+His extensive education later earned him the nickname 'the Scholar'.

-Wolrad was first a clergyman and from 1520 he was canon of St. Gereon’s Basilica in Cologne, but in 1544 he resigned that position in favour of his half-brother Philip V. His ailing father called Wolrad back to the county as early as 1536 to help with the administration.
-With the cooperation of Landgrave Philip I of Hesse, the division of the county was arranged by treaty on 22 November 1538.
+Wolrad was first a clergyman and from 1520 he was canon of St. Gereon's Basilica in Cologne, but in 1544 he resigned that position in favour of his half-brother Philip V. His ailing father called Wolrad back to the county as early as 1536 to help with the administration.
+With the cooperation of Landgrave Philip I of Hesse, the division of the County of Waldeck was arranged by treaty on 22 November 1538.
 One part was awarded to the two sons of the first marriage, Wolrad and Otto V, the other to the sons of the second marriage, Philip V, John I and Francis II.
 By the succession treaty Wolrad and his brother Otto obtained among others half of Waldeck Castle and half of the city of Waldeck – the other half was owned by Count Philip IV of Waldeck-Wildungen – and several villages of the district of the same name, Eisenberg Castle and Eilhausen Castle with villages, the paternal part of Sachsenhausen, Sachsenberg and Naumburg as well as Korbach and the Freigrafschaft Düdinghausen.
 After the death of his father in 1539, Wolrad took possession of it because his brother Otto renounced it and joined the Order of Saint John.
-Wolrad’s Residenz was Eisenberg Castle, which he and his son Josias later expanded.
+Wolrad's Residenz was Eisenberg Castle, which he and his son Josias later expanded.

 Although by 1529 the Protestant faith was widespread in most parts of the County of Waldeck, the churches and some influential citizens still remained Catholic, especially in Korbach, where the Counts of Waldeck did not manage to eliminate the religious differences.
 In May 1543 they brought in the Protestant Reformer Adam Krafft, who completed the Reformation in the County of Waldeck.